klammbueddel/txt2jira/README.md

 ```

 ### Explore other useful features
-* Use the `start` command without arguments to select from the last recent tasks.
+* Use the `log` command without arguments to select from the last recent tasks.
+* Use the `log` command with `<issue>` or `<issue> <comments>` arguments to log or switch to task.
+* Type `log 10m TEST-1` to add a task with a duration of 10 minutes.
+* Type `log 10:00 15m TEST-1` to add a task from 10:00 to 10:15.
+* Type `log -c` to continue from last end date.
+* Type `log 1h` to add a break of 1 hour if task is still running.
-* Use the `edit` command to manipulate the current start / end time.
+* Use the `time` command to manipulate the current start / end time.
+* Use the `comment` command to change the comment of the current task.
-* Use the `comment` command to change or add comments to the current task.
+* Use the `comment -a` command to add comments to the current task.
 * Use the `issue` command to change the issue of the current task.
 * Use the `delete` command to remove a task from the log file.
 * Use the `clear-cache` command to clear the cache.